FavioSauto/aztec-noir-learning/README.md

 This is a repo where I will be learning Noir and following different Aztec's tutorials and workshops.

-### Glossary

-- ZK: Zero-Knowledge
-- ZK-SNARK: Zero-Knowledge Succinct Non-interactive ARgument of Knowledge
-- ZK Rollup: Zero-Knowledge Rollup
-- L1: Layer 1
-- L2: Layer 2
-- Prover: The party that generates the proof
-- Verifier: The party that verifies the proof
-- Proof: The mathematical proof that the prover sends to the verifier
-- Verification Key: The verification key that the prover sends to the verifier
-- Witness: The information that the prover sends to the verifier

 ## Video: "Build Your First ZK App with Noir"

 Video: [Build Your First ZK App with Noir](https://www.youtube.com/watch?v=06INZUM5Ca8&list=PLabpoAlaCBY3Hu-QuvSa4WXvM6H94sQ_I&index=1)